Beyond Procedure: Substantive Fairness in Conformal Prediction: Introduction

 \section{Introduction}

 Conformal prediction (CP)~\citep{vovk2005algorithmic,shafer2008tutorial} provides finite-sample, distribution-free statistical guarantees through a well-defined procedure; yet, whether these \emph{procedural} guarantees translate into \emph{equitable outcomes} in downstream decision-making remains unclear.
 In high-stakes domains, reliable uncertainty quantification is essential for building trustworthy models.
-Unlike other methods that rely on strong assumptions about the data distribution \citep{gal2016dropout, lakshminarayanan2017simple} or require architectural modifications \citep{neal2012bayesian}, CP is distribution-free, model-agnostic, and applies directly to any black-box predictor~\citep{angelopoulos2022gentle}.
+Unlike other methods that rely on strong assumptions about the data distribution \citep{gal2016dropout, lakshminarayanan2017simple} or require architectural modifications \citep{neal2012bayesian}, CP is distribution-free, model-agnostic, and applies directly to any black-box predictor~\citep{angelopoulos2023conformalintro}.
 However, the rigorous procedural nature of CP does not automatically ensure equitable outcomes, necessitating a deeper investigation into how these statistical bounds influence fairness in practice.

 Fairness in machine learning~\cite{barocas2023fairness}, particularly in regulated fields such as healthcare and finance, is commonly understood through two complementary perspectives: \emph{procedural fairness}, which concerns the integrity of the decision process (e.g., fairness through unawareness \citep{zemel2013learning,kusner2017counterfactual}); and \emph{substantive fairness}, which focuses on equitable outcomes across groups (e.g., Equalized Odds \citep{hardt2016equality}).
+In the CP setting, procedural fairness refers to properties of the prediction sets themselves, such as equalized coverage or equalized set size across groups.
+By contrast, substantive fairness asks whether these sets provide comparable downstream benefits to different groups; in our setting, this means whether CP-assisted decisions improve accuracy by similar amounts across protected groups relative to a control condition without prediction sets.
+For example, a CP method may achieve 90\% coverage for every demographic group, yet produce compact, informative prediction sets for one group and much larger, less actionable sets for another.
+Such a method is procedurally fair with respect to coverage, but may still be substantively unfair if the downstream accuracy improvement is much larger for the first group than for the second.
 Prior research in CP has mainly focused on procedural fairness, treating CP as a standalone process \cite{romano2020with}.
-In practice, CP constitutes one step in a larger pipeline that includes downstream decisions.
+In practice, CP constitutes one step in a larger pipeline that includes downstream decisions, a perspective also studied from a decision-theoretic viewpoint by \citet{kiyani2025decision}.
 The interactions of CP with procedural and substantive notions of fairness in this broader context remain less well understood \cite{cresswell2025trustworthy}.

 In this work, we move beyond viewing CP as a standalone operation to analyze the \emph{holistic} decision-making pipeline.
 While ultimate fairness is defined by substantive outcomes, procedural choices within CP play a critical role in shaping these results.
 We aim to uncover the specific connections between procedural properties and substantive fairness, enabling the design of procedures that positively influence downstream equity.
 By evaluating fairness as an emergent property of the entire pipeline, we can distinguish between procedural metrics that are merely performative and those that genuinely drive fair outcomes.